vaex91/phonetic_transcription/README.md

 2. Usage
 Simply run the script with:
-python3 pronunciations "Text I want to to be transcribed" and it will print the output
+python3 pronunciations.py "Text I want to to be transcribed" and it will print the output

 2. To do:
 - Support inserting files with text in order to produce entire output files for IPA